-People have begun to describe their quarantine experiences as like being in prison.
-Having spent the last 17 1/2 years of my life in Virginia’s Department of Corrections I thought it would be interesting to examine the parallels and divergences.
-There are a lot of jokes and popular lore about prisons but most people don’t know what it’s really like.
+People have been describing their quarantine experiences as “like being in prison.”
+Having spent the last 18 years of my life in Virginia’s Department of Corrections, I thought it would be interesting to examine the similarities and differences.
+There’s a lot of popular lore about prison, but most people don’t know what it’s really like.

-Let me first say that we put ourselves here.
-I do believe things should be different but I am by no means a victim.
-Had I made different choices I wouldn’t be in this situation.
-All I ask is that we be considered as human beings.
+Let me first say that the vast majority of us put ourselves here.
+I believe our system should operate differently, but I am by no means a victim.
+Had I made different choices, I wouldn’t be here.
+All I ask is that our humanity be recognized.

-Prisons are about public safety.
+Prisons, ostensibly, are about public safety.
 Offenders are segregated from society in an effort to protect people and their property.
-This is similar to the goal quarantine which keeps people home to avoid the spread of a virus that poses a threat.
+This is similar to the goal of quarantine, which keeps people home to avoid the spread of a virus that poses a threat.

-The other question is what poses a danger.
+Another question: What poses a danger?
 Nonviolent criminals have much higher recidivism rates than violent criminals.
-So, while they receive shorter sentences they are more likely to get out and reoffend.
-Should the man who made a single terrible mistake spend fifty years in prison while the nonviolent offender on his sixth trip will get yet another chance after a few years?
+So, while they receive shorter sentences, they’re more likely to get out and reoffend.
+Should the man who made a single terrible mistake spend fifty years in prison, while the nonviolent offender on his sixth trip get yet another chance after just a few years?

-On the flip side, prisoners are guaranteed a place to stay and three meals per day.
-Many people and families affected by the economic consequences of Covid-19 are in greater peril of where they will sleep and where their next meal will come from.
+That said, prisoners are guaranteed a place to stay and three meals a day.
+Many people affected by the economic consequences of Covid-19 are uncertain where they will sleep and where their next meal will come from.

-Prison is all about taking what comes as far as food and fresh air.
+Prison is all about “taking what comes” as far as food and fresh air.
 We don’t choose the chow hall menu.
 Meat rock, a processed meat biproduct largely believed to cause cancer, is the common ingredient in most meals.
-We’re allowed out of our cells only during certain hours and not at all during lockdowns.
-We’re able to get outside a few times per day on normal operation but that is subject to change at any time.
+We’re allowed out of our cells only during certain hours, and not at all during lockdowns.
+We haven’t been outside at all since the first confirmed case.

 Most people out there are still choosing what they eat and when they step outside.
-Those who are out of work, unable to get out shopping or limited by scarcity at the store get a taste of taking what food comes.
-Those quarantined in nursing homes are really feeling the lack of fresh air.
+Those who are out of work, unable to go shopping, or limited by scarcity at the store get a taste of “taking what comes.”

-The biggest juxtaposition between quarantine and prison is the issue of safety from Covid-19.
+Perhaps the biggest juxtaposition between quarantine and prison is the issue of safety from Covid-19.
 Those at home are at home to be safe from the virus.
-In prison we represent one of the most vulnerable populations in the country.
-I live in this prison’s honor pod, composed mostly of men over sixty who have served at least 15 years, usually many more.
-Several of these men have respiratory issues and one is going through chemotherapy for colon cancer, making him especially susceptible to the virus.
+Inmates represent one of the most vulnerable populations in the country when it comes to infectious disease.
+I live in this prison’s honor pod, composed mostly of men over 60 who have served at least 15 years, usually many more.
+Several of my neighbors have respiratory issues, and one is going through chemotherapy for colon cancer, making him especially susceptible to the virus.